Skip to content

 Inditex · accessible labels across every brand

-The group has a long-standing commitment to inclusion: at the end of 2025 it had 3,339 people with disabilities across its office, store, logistics and factory teams, and all of its online stores are accessible for people with visual impairments.
-This new labelling brings that same accessibility to the physical garment.
+The group has a long-standing commitment to inclusion: at the end of 2025 it had 3,339 people with disabilities across its office, store, logistics and factory teams, and all of its online stores are accessible for blind and low-vision people.
+This new labeling brings that same accessibility to the physical garment.

 § The challenge